 How to Encourage Your Child to Practice

 If your child studies from the Suzuki Method Books, the CD that comes with the book is essential.
-You will find that your child learns much more rapidly if the CD is listened to every day.
-It is, however, not necessary to make them sit down and listen to it.
-Instead, put it on while they eat breakfast, while they’re drawing, or during any activity that they enjoy.
-They will automatically come to associate the music with the positive activity they’re engaged in.
+You will find that your child learns much more rapidly if the CD is listened to regularly.
+Put it on while they eat breakfast, while they’re drawing, or during any activity that they enjoy.
+This will automatically associate their violin songs with the positive activity they’re engaged in.

 Dance around the house with your child to a Strauss Waltz or Beethoven Symphony, and you will end up with a joyful, music loving child, no doubt!